department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 ## Guiding principles

-* Main/Master branch must always deployable
+* Main branch must always deployable
 * Tests must pass
 * The cycle time from Pull Request open to Pull Request merged should be minimized
 * PR Owners must be empowered and trusted to merge code